The Schwinger action principle for classical systems: Review of operational classical mechanics

 The above are the basic components of the KvN theory.
 We can see that the KvN theory is statistical in nature since $\psi(\mathbf{r},\mathbf{p})$ represents the probability amplitude of finding a particle in a certain region of phase space.
 However, particle dynamics is recovered when point-like delta functions are considered.

 The formalism presented so far can be considered as a ``wave mechanics'' version of a more general Dirac bra-ket theory.
 In its Dirac form, the position and momentum $(\hat{\mathbf{r}},\hat{\mathbf{p}})$ are understood as Hermitian operators that commute with each other (but are not necessarily multiplication operators), and, therefore, there is no uncertainty between them.
 The operators $\hat{\lambda}_{\mathbf{r}}$ and $\hat{\lambda}_{\mathbf{p}}$ are defined by its commutation relations and are understood to have no direct physical meaning (what Sudarshan calls hidden variables \cite{Sudarshan}, and they are also related to the Bopp operators in the Wigner-phase space formulation of quantum mechanics \cite{bopp,bopp2}).
-All physically relevant quantities must be function of the complete set of commuting operators $(\hat{\mathbf{r}},\hat{\mathbf{p}})$ but cannot depend on $(\hat{\lambda}_{\mathbf{r}},\hat{\lambda}_{\mathbf{p}})$.
+It is generally understood that all physically relevant quantities must be functions only of the complete set of commuting operators $(\hat{\mathbf{r}},\hat{\mathbf{p}})$ and cannot depend on $(\hat{\lambda}_{\mathbf{r}},\hat{\lambda}_{\mathbf{p}})$.
 The following commutation relations are satisfied:

 These operators act on a Hilbert space $\mathcal{H}_{cl}$ whose elements are vectors of the form

 such that the complex wavefunction $\psi(\mathbf{r},\mathbf{p})=\left\langle \mathbf{r},\mathbf{p}\right.\left|\psi\right\rangle $ is square integrable.
 The kets $\left|\mathbf{r},\mathbf{p}\right\rangle $ are eigenfunctions of $\hat{\mathbf{r}}$ and $\hat{\mathbf{p}}$